lbai-lab/push/docs/source/examples/01_Bayesian_Deep_Learning/index.rst

 Here are examples of training deep bayesian neural networks with PusH.

-- `MC Dropout`_ contains examples of running MCDropout in PusH.
+- 00_MC_Dropout/MCDROPOUT.ipynb contains examples of running MCDropout in PusH.
-- `MultiSWAG`_ contain examples of running MultiSWAG in PusH.
+- 02_Multi_SWAG/mswag_regression.ipynb contain examples of running MultiSWAG in PusH.

 .. toctree::